 In this section, it is important to not merely repeat what was said in the previous sections but rather to re-present them in a new light, with the lessons learned and perspective gained from having conducted the study.
-This section can also be called be used to suggest recommendations or implications of your findings.
+This section can also be used to suggest recommendations or implications of your findings for the field of public health.
 It is important to keep a distance from your thesis topic, to gain some perspective, and focus on what has been acquired in terms of knowledge, or what new outlooks it may have opened for future research.